 - Wide open concourses and tons of open space to hang out and still watch the game make the experience more than just sitting in your seat.
 3-tier walkways around the main pillars in the outfield are especially cool.

-- The out of town score board scrolls through the scores as opposed to displaying them all at once.
+The Bad:- The out of town score board scrolls through the scores as opposed to displaying them all at once.
 Just annoying.

 - From where I was sitting, I couldn't hear the P.A. hardly at all.
 One big complaint from the opener was that the sound system was too loud, so I don't know if they turned it WAAAY down or if it was my seat.